Claim back long service leave payments

 Workers must be registered with QLeave, and their Worker Service Return must be lodged, before we can pay employers.

-As an employer, you can click here to apply for reimbursement online or you can complete an Employer Claim form.
+As an employer, you can click here to apply for reimbursement online or download the employer claim form.

 *The maximum claim payment cap and a 38-hour working week are used to determine the rate of payment.
 Click here to view the current claim cap.